cxcloud/cxcloud-documentation/setting-up-a-cxcloud-project/generating-a-service.md

 Make sure you have generated infrastructure and exported your AWS profile before continuing.
 [Read the docs](generating-infrastructure.md) to find out how.
 {% endhint %}

 CXCloud provides support for selected services, which can be generated and added to the project using CXCloud CLI.
-You start by creating a new folder and running the following command:
+You start by creating a new folder and running the following command inside of that folder:

 ```bash
 $ cxcloud generate service